Spbaehr/IoT49/doc/digital_io.md

 print("Return control to REPL; interrupts continue in background")
 ```

+**Note:** On the ESP32, MicroPython interrupt handlers are scheduled for later execution by the interpreter.
+Hence memory allocation (heap) is permitted.
+This comes at the expense of long interrupt latency (~ 1ms).

+MicroPython on other boards (e.g. Pyboard) achieve much lower interrupt latency (few us) but prohibit memory allocation in interrupt handlers.

 Consult the MicroPython manual for more information about [writing interrupt handlers](http://docs.micropython.org/en/latest/pyboard/reference/isr_rules.html).